watchakorn-18k/Fenv/docs/index.md

                  tree path.
     onlyenv      Create only virtualenv and no create base file
+    clean        Clean delete all packages in requirements.txt out activate     Command hint to activate virtual environment with folder deactivate   Command hint to deactivate virtual environment with folder

 General Options:
   -h, --help     Show this help message and exit